 As much work as goes into getting the best shot possible, product photography is going to require a fair bit of time in post-processing for best results.
 Adobe Lightroom is a great image management system and also provides for some excellent processing tools.
 That said, for serious level retouching, you are going to need Photoshop and some basic skills in that area.
 Adobe makes available the Photographer’s Bundle at $9.99USD per month as a subscription.
 There are alternatives to Lightroom, but nothing else beats Photoshop, not just for function, but for the availability of learning tools to help you get going quickly.
 We offer basic Lightroom training at select Henry’s Learning Labs, but if that’s not convenient or you want to learn at your own pace, on your own time, nothing beats a Pro membership at KelbyOne.com You can purchase an All-Access Pass at your local Henry’s store or online.

 In Part 1, we covered the workflow, and the steps to do your own product photography.
 This is a wonderful skill that you will build over time.
 The next question is where to start?

 Start at Home

 Our homes have all manner of products that we can practice on.
-There will be figurines, cosmetic bottles, kids toys, packaged foods, jewellery, place settings, utensils, small appliances, computer mice, watches; I could go on and on.
+There will be figurines, cosmetic bottles, kids toys (did your kids start pretending to play with their toys along with a video?), packaged foods, jewellery, place settings, utensils, small appliances, computer mice, watches; I could go on and on.
 The good thing about starting with products that you already have is that you can take your time, and your costs are minimal.
 Moreover, all these things will have different qualities in terms of texture, colour, reflectance and even transparency or translucency.
 Each of these characteristics brings new challenges and new skills.